oseiler2/CO2Monitor/README.md

 <img src="img/configuration.png">

+## Configuration

+The monitor is configured via the `config.json` file on the ESP32 file system.
+There are 3 ways the configuration can be changed:

+- via the web interface
+- by directly editing [config.json](data/config.json) and uploading it via `Upload Filesystem Image`
+- via MQTT (once connected)

 ## MQTT

 Sensor readings can be published via MQTT for centralised storage and visualition.
 Each node is configured with its own id and will then publish under `co2monitor/<id>/up/sensors`.
 The top level topic `co2monitor` is configurable.
 Downlink messages to nodes can be sent to each individual node using the id in the topic `co2monitor/<id>/down/<command>`, or to all nodes when omitting the id part `co2monitor/down/<command>`